-The value for total PSA is considered to be less than 4.0 ng/ml (nanograms per milliliter of blood).
+The value for total PSA below which the presence of prostate cancer is considered to be unlikely is 4.0 ng/ml (nanograms per milliliter of blood).
 There are some that feel that this level should be lowered to 2.5 ng/ml in order to detect more cases of prostate cancer.
-Others argue that this would exacerbate over-diagnosing and over-treating cancers that are not clinically significant.
+Others argue that this would lead to more over-diagnosing and over-treating cancers that are not clinically significant.

-There is agreement that men with a total PSA level greater than 10.0 ng/ml are at an increased risk for prostate cancer (more than a 67% chance, according to the ACS).
-Levels between 4.0 ng/ml and 10.0 ng/ml may indicate prostate cancer (about a 25% chance, according to the ACS), BPH, or prostatitis.
+Total PSA levels between 4.0 ng/ml and 10.0 ng/ml may indicate prostate cancer (about a 25% chance, according to the ACS), benign prostate hyperplasia (BPH), or inflammation of the prostate.
 These conditions are more common in the elderly, as is a general increase in PSA levels.
-Concentrations of total PSA between 4.0 ng/ml and 10.0 ng/ml are often referred to as the "gray zone."
-It is in this range that the free PSA is the most useful.
-When men in the gray zone have decreased levels of free PSA, they have a higher probability of prostate cancer; when they have elevated levels of free PSA, the risk is diminished.
-The ratio of free to total PSA can help the doctor decide whether or not a prostate biopsy should be performed.
+Total PSA between 4.0 ng/ml and 10.0 ng/ml is often referred to as the "gray zone."
+It is in this range that the free PSA may be useful (see next bullet).

-In addition to the introduction of the free PSA and cPSA tests, there have been efforts to increase the usefulness of the total PSA as a screening tool.
+Additional evaluations of the PSA test results are sometimes used in an effort to increase the usefulness of the total PSA as a screening tool.
 They include:

-Age-specific PSA ranges.
-Since PSA levels naturally increase as a man ages, it has been proposed that normal ranges be tailored to a man's age.
+Age-specific PSA ranges—since PSA levels naturally increase as a man ages, it has been proposed that normal ranges be tailored to a man's age.

 During treatment for prostate cancer, the PSA level should begin to fall.
 At the end of treatment, it should be at very low or undetectable levels in the blood.
 If concentrations do not fall to very low levels, then the treatment has not been fully effective.
 Following treatment, the PSA test is performed at regular intervals to monitor the person for cancer recurrence.
 Since even tiny increases can be significant, those affected may want to have their monitoring PSA tests done by the same laboratory each time so that testing variation is kept to a minimum.

-Since the DRE can cause a temporary elevation in PSA, the blood is usually collected prior to performing the DRE.
+Since the DRE can cause a temporary elevation in PSA, the blood sample is usually collected prior to performing the DRE.

 Prostate manipulation by biopsy or resection of the prostate will significantly elevate PSA levels.
 The blood test should be done before surgery or six weeks after manipulation.

-Rigorous physical activity affecting the prostate, such as bicycle riding, may cause a temporary rise in PSA levels.
+Rigorous physical activity affecting the prostate, such as bicycle riding, may cause a temporary rise in PSA level.
 Ejaculation within 24 hours of testing can be associated with elevated PSA levels and should be avoided.

 Large doses of some chemotherapeutic drugs, such as cyclophosphamide and methotrexate, may increase or decrease PSA levels.

 In some men, PSA may rise temporarily due to other prostate conditions, especially infection.
-A recent study found that in about half of men with a high PSA, values later return to normal.
+A study found that in about half of men with a high PSA, values later return to normal.
 Some authorities recommend that a high PSA should be repeated, between 6 weeks and 3 months after the high PSA, before taking any further action.
-Some physicians will prescribe a course of antibiotics if there is evidence that there is infection of the prostate.
+Some health practitioners will prescribe a course of antibiotics if there is evidence that there is infection of the prostate.

-This article was last reviewed on June 5, 2012. | This article was last modified on December 29, 2014.
+This article was last reviewed on September 25, 2015. | This article was last modified on September 25, 2015.